syncfusion-content/angularjs-docs/angularjs/BulletGraph/Getting-Started.md

 **Show Tooltip**

 You can use a Tooltip in your application to display any information.
-The tooltip is enabled by setting the **visible** property in tooltip to **True.**
+The tooltip is enabled by setting the **visible** property in tooltip to **true.**

 {% highlight html %}